 Family mediation is for separating couples who need help reaching agreement on issues around their separation or divorce.
 As independent, professionally trained Family Mediation Council accredited mediators, we work with you to help you achieve a separation that is fair, meets yours and your family’s needs, and will be acceptable to a Court.

-At the time of separation things can be very raw and difficult between you.
-You may also be struggling with new ways of living and have little energy left for creative decision making.
+At the point of separation emotions can be raw and communication difficult.
+You may also be struggling with new ways of living and have little energy left for decision making.

 This is where a mediator comes in

-Family Mediation is also useful where people have been apart for some time, or things have changed and agreements previously made, need to be revisited.
-Or where couples separated many years ago, but never got round to a full and final financial separation agreement.
+Family Mediation is also useful where people have been separated or apart for some time, situations have changed, and agreements need to be re-visited.

-Family mediation can also help with keeping children in touch with their grandparents or step-families.
+Family mediation can also help keep children in touch with their grandparents or step-families.

 We make sure that mediation is safe for you

-We let you know you know in advance how we will set up the meetings so that we are mediating safely.
+We let you know in advance how we will set up the mediation meetings to ensure we are mediating safely.

-This video produced by the University of Essex gives a good picture of what Mediation involves.
+This video produced by the University of Essex provides a clear idea of what Mediation involves.